yochannah/carpentries.org/_posts/2020/12/2020-12-17-lesson-development-study-groups.md

 layout: page
 authors: ["Toby Hodges"]
 teaser: "Announcing a new program to support community members wishing to develop a new lesson in The Carpentries Incubator."
-title: "The Carpentries Lesson Development Study Groups"
+title: "Apply to Join The Carpentries Lesson Development Study Groups"
 date: 2020-12-17
 time: "09:00:00"
 tags: ["Curriculum Development", "Communications"]